Tuesday, December 16, 2025

 Part of the plane’s fuselage is lying in the water off the runway

-A police official told the media that criminal investigations would not be ruled out.
+A police official told the media that criminal investigations could not be ruled out.

-An official from the Hong Kong Air Accident Investigation Authority (AAIA) said they were still trying to locate the flight data recorder and cockpit voice recorder – also known as the black boxes – from the sea.
+An official from the Hong Kong Air Accident Investigation Authority (AAIA) said it was still trying to locate the flight data recorder and cockpit voice recorder – also known as the black boxes – from the sea.

-The affected runway would remain closed for the rest of the day, but the airport’s other two runways are still in operation.
+The affected runway would remain closed for the rest of the day, but the airport’s other two runways remain in operation.

 At least 11 cargo flights initially scheduled to arrive at Hong Kong International Airport on Monday have been cancelled, according to the Airport Authority’s website.